How Seattle is building weather-predicting tech to spot heat waves

-Seattle weather was in the sunny 70s in mid-July when weather forecasters saw the heat wave that has driven 90-degree highs this week was on its way.
+Seattle weather was in the sunny 70s in mid-July when weather forecasters saw the heat wave that has driven 90-degree highs last week was on its way.

 That’s a change from decades past, when heat could hit or miss by surprise.
 Advances in technology and technique have turned weather into a booming piece of the tech sector with satellites, radars and developments in artificial intelligence.

 Forecasters today can tell what the weather will be with more accuracy and longer lead times thanks to a much improved system of weather satellites and increasingly complex algorithms.
-The opportunity for artificial intelligence-driven advances and the uptick in catastrophic weather events due to climate change have drawn more innovators and entrepreneurs into weather forecasting, claiming they have access to more information and better tech than the government.
+The opportunity for artificial intelligence-driven advances and the growing intensity in catastrophic weather events due to climate change have drawn more innovators and entrepreneurs into weather forecasting, claiming they have access to more information than ever before.

-The current heat wave that hit the Pacific Northwest was predicted early through data from the satellites that measure the atmosphere over parts of the Pacific Ocean, said University of Washington state climatologist Nick Bond.
+The heat wave that hit the Pacific Northwest was predicted early through data from the satellites that measure the atmosphere over parts of the Pacific Ocean, said University of Washington state climatologist Nick Bond.
 The satellites gathered data on humidity, temperature and wind, and computers analyzed those conditions through complex equations that predicted that the heat would soon hit the region.

 “It’s really pretty remarkable what we can do in that way, from satellites that are way above the air looking down,” Bond said.